jwilliams108/darksoulsbots/README.md

 # flairsync
-A python script/bot for [reddit](http://www.reddit.com) to keep moderator-granted trophy flair in sync across related subreddits
+A python script/bot for [reddit](http://www.reddit.com) to keep flair in sync across related subreddits

 ## Requirements